Welcome to St Luke's & Botley Surgery Online

 The Friends and Family Test is a way for all patients to give feedback quickly and have their say on the care and treatment they experience across the NHS in England.
 It helps to improve local healthcare services for everyone by highlighting what is working well and what can be improved.
 The FFT has been in use in some hospital services since 2013 and is now expanding to more parts of the NHS, including GP practices from December 2014.
 For full details, see www.nhs.uk/friendsandfamily

-Here at St Luke's & Botley Surgery we are now able to offer you, our patients, the opportunity to participate in this survey.
-You can pick up a survey card the next time you visit the surgery, you can use the iPads located in the reception area at both surgeries, or complete online here:
+All Living Well Partnership surgeries are able to offer you the opportunity to participate in this survey.
+You can pick up a survey card the next time you visit your surgery, you can use the iPads - where available - often located in the reception area of surgeries, or complete online here:

 Named GP for all Patients